 M.O. holds a B.M. in Theory from Eastman School of Music and a M.M. in Music Composition from University of Illinois at Urbana-Champaign.
 M.O. is now pursuing a D.M.A. at Illinois, where he is the graduate teaching assistant administrator of CAMIL (Computer Assisted Music Instruction Laboratory) and CMP (Computer Music Project).
 M.O.'s primary composition instructors include Sever Tipei, Heinrich Taube, Scott A. Wyatt, Erik Lund, Erin Gee, Brian Belét, Janis Mercer, and David Liptak.
 M.O. has had additional lessons or masterclasses with Robert Morris, Marcos Balter, Amy Williams, Elainie Lillios, Ronald Parks, and Ann Cleare, among others.

 In addition to his composition work, M.O. continues to perform regularly on tenor and bass trombone.
-He has performed with myriad groups including Illinois Modern Ensemble, Eastman Musica Nova and Ossia, Eastman Trombone Choir, University of Illinois Trombone Choir, University of Illinois Jazz Band 2 under the direction of Jim Pugh, San Francisco Symphony Youth Orchestra, and California Youth Symphony.
-Presently in the studio of Elliot Chasanov at University of Illinois, M.O. has previously studied trombone with Mark Lawrence and John Marcellus.
+He has performed with myriad groups including Illinois Modern Ensemble, Eastman Musica Nova and Ossia, Eastman Trombone Choir, University of Illinois Trombone Choir, University of Illinois Jazz2, San Francisco Symphony Youth Orchestra, and California Youth Symphony.
+Presently in the studios of both Elliot Chasanov and Jim Pugh at University of Illinois, M.O. has previously studied trombone with Mark Lawrence and John Marcellus.